“I keep forgetting to make my payments.”

 Student loan refinancing

 If you have private student loans — or a combination of both private and federal loans — they’re ineligible for federal loan consolidation.
-However, consolidation of private student loans is possible through student loan refinancing.
+The best way to consolidate private student loans is through student loan refinancing.

 With this strategy, you work with a private lender to take out a loan for the amount of your current debt, including both federal and private student loans.